Bhavik1603/Java-Tools/Setter Getter Generator/README.md

+## Description
+This tool will help you generate the setter-getters for the fields of the class.
+By using this, the setter-getters will be copied to your clipboard
 ## How to use
 ```bash
 java SetterGetterGenerator class_name
 ```

 ## Demonstration
-Firstly, i created a java file named *Student.java* having a class named *Student* defined in it as follows :
+Firstly, I created a java file named *Student.java* having a class called *Student* defined in it as follows :
 ```java
 class Student
 {